Three Days Grace: 1992–2002: Early years

-Early years as Three Days Grace (1997–2002)

 In 1997, Gontier, Sanderson, and Walst regrouped as "Three Days Grace".
 According to Gontier, the name refers to a sense of urgency, with the question being whether someone could change something in their life if they had only three days to make a change.
 Once in Toronto, the band became acquainted with local producer Gavin Brown.
 They gave him several years' worth of material which they had created, and he "...picked out what he called 'the golden nuggets'", according to Gontier.
 Brown and the band polished the songs and created a demo album, which they gave to EMI Music Publishing Canada.
 The record label wanted to hear more material, and with Brown producing, the band created the song, "I Hate Everything About You", which attracted the interest of several record labels.
 Three Days Grace were soon signed to Jive Records after being sought out by the company's then-president Barry Weiss.
+Additionally, the group signed with Zomba in 2002.